havanagrawal/c2c2017/Session09/README.md

 1. Breadth First Search

    This is typically used to find the shortest path from one node to another, or to search for a particular node.
+The following psuedo code is a general piece of code that you can use for any application of the algorithm
    ```
+   bfs(Graph g, source s)
+        Let Q be a queue
+        Let visited be a set

+        Q.enqueue(s)
+        put s into the visited set

+        while Q is not empty:
+            current = Q.dequeue()
+            for all neighbors x of current:
+                Q.enqueue(x)
+                put x into the visited set
+   ```
+   BFS will always visit vertices at a particular depth i before all vertices at depth > i.

+2. Depth First Search

+    This is typically used for backtracking algorithms.
+One of the most popular problems solved by using DFS is the n-Queen problem.
+    ```
+    dfs(Graph g, source s)
+        Let St be a stack
+        Let visited be a set

+        St.push(s)
+        Put s into the visited set

+        while St is not empty:
+            current = St.pop()
+            for all neighbors x of current:
+                St.push(x)
+                put x into the visited set
     ```